As a running coach, I can tell you this—pacing is everything when it comes to running a strong race.

 Alternating pace long runs are just that, alternating blocks between easy pace and marathon pace for the duration of your long run.

-4kms at easy pace / 1km at marathon pace for the duration of your long run, whether it be a specific number of kilometers or time-based.
+Begin with: 4 km at easy pace / 1km at marathon pace for the duration of your long run, whether it be a specific number of kilometers or time-based.

-Each week, either lower the easy pace value, increase the marathon pace value, or do a bit of both depending on how your marathon pace feels and how you progress:
+Each week, either lower the easy pace value, increase the marathon pace value, or do a bit of both, depending on how your marathon pace feels and how you progress:

 Week 2: 3k easy /2k marathon